ritza-co/abbey/article.md

 Although AWS provides CloudFormation for configuration, we recommend Terraform in this article as it has a few benefits:
 - It separates planning and execution of your configuration changes, allowing you to see what will happen before you run your change.
 - If you ever want to include a cloud service other than AWS, Terraform can manage both with the same configuration files.
-- It is more powerful, with a large open-source ecosystem, and arguably simpler configuration language.
+- It is more powerful, with a large ecosystem, and arguably simpler configuration language.

+Note that versions of Terraform after 1.5 are no longer open source.
+The company changed their license in August 2023.
+You may soon want to switch to [OpenTofu](https://opentofu.org/), an open source form of Terraform that is currently working towards a stable release.

 ## Prerequisites